benhammondmusic/tanks/tanks/README.md

 ## Future Ideas:

-- Install instructions (must use chrome with JavaScript.
-Better with keyboard)
-- Set max shot deltaX deltaY based on screen size
+- Adjust max shot deltaX deltaY based on screen size (better game play if bullet isn't above screen very much)
 - Split button on new-game to change num players
-- Save num players at start into local storage so game refresh will be same number players
+- Save current number of players at game start into local storage so game refresh with the same

 ### Graphics